uosq/lbox-projectile-aimbot/README.md

 The only setting that you gotta configure in the Lmaobox menu is the aim key!

-If LMAOBOX's projectile aimbot is enabled, this script will be disabled when using a projectile weapon :) (we dont need 2 aimbots running at the same time, do we?)
+If LMAOBOX's projectile aimbot is enabled, this script will disabled it when shooting with a projectile weapon (we dont need 2 aimbots running at the same time, do we?)

 # Thank You